raybishun/selfstudy/dev/ide/vs2019/nuget_packages/lib/NuGetDemoLib/README.md

 ```
 6. View the package on-line at: https://www.nuget.org/packages/Demo.Ray.Bishun.NuGetDemoLib/

-# Install your NuGet Package: Option 1 of 2
+# Install the NuGet Package: Option 1 of 2
 1. Create a simple .NET Framework Console appear
 2. Right-click the project and select 'Manage NuGet Packages...'
 3. Ensure the Package Source is: nuget.org/